MathieuSnd2/ethglobal25/readme.md

 This project aims to be presented at EthGlobal 2025.

+### Motivation

+Decentralized finance yield opportunities are countless in the ethereum eco-system.
+They are split accross different numerous lending platforms, liquidity providing pools, staking protocols, automated market makers, and others.

+A lot of these are wrappable in ERC-4626 complient vaults.
+Vaults aims at gathering opportunities on a given platform.
+It can become hard to follow investments and track positions accross all of these platforms, Our solution is to aggregate these yield opportunities into higher-level aggregator vaults: we called Meta-Vaults.

+### Technical details

+A manager has a high level strategy, e.g. 30% staking on Vault A, 20% lending on Vault B and 50% liquidity providing on vault C.
-A manager pushes commands to the meta vaults as well as addresses of ERC4626 middlewares.
+Meta-Vaults enable them to use a factory to deploy a decentralized vault and leverage their own strategy, in to the meta vaults as well as addresses of ERC4626 middlewares.

 - The main contract works with the Meta-Vault Token (MVT)